shaficse/Search-Engine/README.md

 ## Task-3 Search Engine - Web Application Development

 This Task introduces a web application designed to simplify the retrieval of information from a text corpus.
-Users can input search queries into a streamlined interface, which then utilizes one of our trained word embedding model to compute the similarity between the query and the corpus by computing the dot product between them.
+Users can input search queries into a streamlined interface, which then utilizes one of our trained word embedding model to compute the similarity between the query and the corpus by computing the dot product of them.

 - **Model Selection**:
 Implement a function to compute the dot product between an input query and a corpus, retrieving the top 10 most similar passages with a focus on semantic similarity. it's crucial to choose the right model.